urbit/docs/docs/hoon/concepts.md

 [`mint`](#mint) is the Hoon compiler.
-It maps a cell `[type hoon]` to a cell `[type nock]`, where a [`type`](#type) is type information, a [`hoon`](#hoon) is a parsed expression (AST), and a `nock` is a Nock formula. `mint` accepts a type and a parsed source expression; it produces a product type and an executable formula.
+It maps a cell `[type hoon]` to a cell `[type nock]`, where a [`type`](#type) is type information, a [`hoon`](#hoon) is a parsed expression (AST), and a `nock` is a Nock formula. `mint` takes as input the subject type and a parsed source expression; it produces a product type and an executable formula.

-As part of the type-checking process, mint checks that the output type "nests" within the input type, i.e. that the output type is a subset of the input type.
-If not, mint halts with a `nest-fail` crash.

 Calculating the output type from the input `hoon` is called "type inference".
-If you've used another typed functional language, like Haskell, Hoon's type inference does the same job but with less intelligence.
+If you've used another typed functional language, like Haskell, the Hoon compiler's type inference does the same job but with less intelligence.

 Haskell infers backward and forward; Hoon only infers forward.
 Hoon can't figure out the type of a noun from how you use it,